mathiasisaksen/glsl-modules/readme.md

 This means that the shaders are dynamically built and resolved at run time, not at build time.

 Interested in seeing it in action and trying it out for yourself?
-Check out the glsl-modules playground: https://glsl-modules.vercel.app
+Check out the playground: https://glsl-modules.vercel.app

 The library is still a work in progress, and the API is subject to change.